Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Russell Rabbit

 Pros: Cheap, non-toxic.
 Very soft and quite good for guinea pigs.
+Can burrow, but not that well.

 Dust Level: medium-high.